rayidali/Lung-Exercises-App/README.md

 * A live covid cases count based on your country

 ## Status
-Project is: _finished and uploaded on the app store_,
+Project is: _finished and uploaded on the app store_